Amegatron/php-sync/CONTRIBUTING.md

 #### Generic implementation

 This layer is just to provide a generic working implementation of the Interface Layer mentioned above.
-Currently everything inside the `\PhpSync\Generic\` namespace define this layer.
+Currently, everything inside the `\PhpSync\Generic\` namespace define this layer.
 Any bugs or improvements to this part of the project are separate from the interface layer.

 #### Drivers